aidos-lab/magnipy/README.md

 ## Dependencies

 To get started,
-1. Clone this repository into a directory of your choosing
+1. Clone this repository locally into a directory of your choosing
 2. Create and activate a new Python virtual environment

 Our dependencies are managed using the [`poetry`](https://python-poetry.org) package manager.
 Using your activated virtual environment, run the following to install poetry: